sangria-graphql/sangria-graphql.github.io/learn.md

 * `FutureValue` - a `Future` result
 * `DeferredValue` - used to return a `Deferred` result (see [Deferred Values and Resolver](#deferred-values-and-resolver) section for more details)
 * `DeferredFutureValue` - the same as `DeferredValue` but allows to return `Deferred` inside of a `Future`
 * `UpdateCtx` - allows you to transform `Ctx` object.
-The transformed context object wold be available for nested sub-objects and subsequent sabling fields in case of mutation (since execution of mutation queries is strictly sequential)
+The transformed context object wold be available for nested sub-objects and subsequent sabling fields in case of mutation (since execution of mutation queries is strictly sequential).
+You can find an example of it's usage in [Authentication and Authorisation](#authentication-and-authorisation) section

 Normally library is able to automatically infer the `Action` type, so that you don't need to specify it explicitly.